Anise benefits and Uses as illustrated by plant parts

 • Tinctures can be used diluted, 1-2 ml up to 3 times daily.

-Anise side-effects and Interactions
+Side Effects and Interactions

-Commonly reported side effects of Anise include:
+Commonly reported side effects of anise include:

 • Allergic reactions, e.g., erythema.